mandugo/mandugo.github.io/content/posts/siliconRadarCode.md

 set(com_port, "Timeout", 1);
 configureTerminator(com_port,'CR/LF');
 ```
-> [!NOTE]
-> **Linux users:** If you're on Ubuntu and encounter issues with serial port permissions, you may need to modify the access rights.
+> **Note for Linux users:** If you're on Ubuntu and encounter issues with serial port permissions, you may need to modify the access rights.
 To do so, enter the following command in the Terminal: ```sudo chmod 666 /dev/tty*```.
 This will grant read and write permissions to the serial devices.
 It would be wiser to modify the permissions only for the specific serial port in use.

 ### Sending Configuration Commands
 Now, it's time to configure the radar.
 This involves sending specific commands to the radar board.
 These commands set up the radar's operating parameters, preparing it for data acquisition.
 For an in-depth understanding of the commands structure, please refer to the evaluation board's [protocol description](https://siliconradar.com/datasheets/Protocol_Description_Easy_Simple_V2.4.pdf) document.